Priva Stories

 Brazander NL 9

-BraZander is a demo center for De Ruiter Seeds.
-They are growing around 300 new varieties of tomatoes every year.
+BraZander now serves as a demo center for De Ruiter Seeds, cultivating around 300 new tomato varieties each year.

-At BraZander they make use of several Priva systems; climate control, irrigation, disinfection, and energy management.
-The two Priva PIM systems, provide real-time insight into plant water uptake and evaporation.
-Robert occasionally tweaks these setpoints manually, guided by his intuitive assessment of greenhouse water levels.
+At BraZander, a suite of Priva systems—climate control, irrigation, disinfection, and energy management—ensures each crop receives tailored care.
+The Priva PIM systems provide real-time insights into plant water intake and evaporation.
+Robert occasionally tweaks these setpoints manually, showing just how grounded intuition and technology intersect.

 "You set the setpoints, and it just does its thing.
 It listens to the plant, and that's what you want with all the equipment.
 It’s one of the transitions we make towards autonomous growing together with Priva" states Robert.